AbdulrazzakSwai/legacy-website/README.md

-# 🛡️ Pesonal Portfolio – Abdulrazzak Swai
+# 🛡️ Personal Portfolio – Abdulrazzak Swai

+> **⚠️ Legacy Notice:** This is a legacy version of my portfolio website.
+It was previously used to represent myself and my work, but it is no longer maintained or updated.
+For the latest information, visit my main site: [https://www.abdulrazzakswai.me](https://www.abdulrazzakswai.me)

 Welcome to my **personal portfolio website!** I’m a detail-oriented **cybersecurity student** and **self-driven learner**, focused on **SOC analysis**, **penetration testing**, and **web development**.
 I spend most of my time **learning**, **practicing**, and refining my skills through **hands-on platforms** like **Hack The Box**, **TryHackMe**, **TCM Security**, and **freeCodeCamp**, while also building **projects** to strengthen my **technical skills**.